ceriph/solusek/README.md

 * Add reference section to summary for spell attack and saving throws
 * Update spell text to include better wording and expand
+* Add spell/slot selector
+* Flesh out Archetypes for in use classes
 * Add archetype selection to character at level 3
 * Add skill types to spells.json?
 * Add character advancement functionality